smehrabs/ts-backend/doc/doc.md

 + Add global moduke like log (Create error && handle error (try catch .. (for crashes app)))

 + Create log module and save log to .log folder

++ use classes over functions or arrow functions